skittlexyz/skittlexyz/README.md

 ## Welcome to my GitHub profile! 🤟

 - 🔭 I work at the Nióbio 7566 Robotics Team !
-- 🌱 I'm making the Computer Science 50 Course at Harvard !
+- 🌱 I have a certificate on the Computer Science 50 Course at Harvard !
 - 🤔 I intend to study System Development !
 - 💬 I have aptitude for Full Stack !
 - 📫 Contact me by email: moisescorreagomes@gmail.com